Electroclarinet 2 - Live Sound Processing Part 2

 From frozen sound to chord sequence

-At the end of the serenade, at around 3:18 in this Electroclarinet 2 audio excerpt, I freeze the clarinet note.
+At the end of the serenade, at around 3:18, I freeze the clarinet note.
 This frozen sound is heard synthesized at around 3:30, then transformed from 3:49 into a chord sequence.
 I especially like this sound processing, because it uses the harmonic sequence that Debussy composed in the third movement of his Sonata for Cello & Piano.

 Arpeggios in a whole tone scale